daylinmorgan/brain/slipbox/xkih-versioning.md

 [ref](https://jacobtomlinson.dev/effver/)

-Intended Effort Versioning for "EffVer" for short uses the version number to communicate more plainly with library consumers the expected effort involved in updating software.
+Intended Effort Versioning or "EffVer" for short uses the version number to communicate more plainly with library consumers the expected effort involved in updating software.

 I think this isn't too dissimilar from how SemVer is used in the wild.